baguchi/Bagus-Mob/README.md

-# Wasabi
+# Bagus Mob

-This mod is add Japanese Themed Illager!
+This mod is various unique mob!